 All Related Party Transactions were placed before the Audit Committee and also theBoard for approval.
 Prior omnibus approval of the Audit Committee is obtained on aquarterly basis for the transactions which are of a foreseen and repetitive nature.
 Thetransactions entered into pursuant to the omnibus approval so granted are audited and astatement giving details of all related party transactions is placed before the AuditCommittee and the Board of Directors for their approval on a quarterly basis.
 The Companyhas formulated a Related Party Transactions policy indicating the Standard OperatingProcedures for purpose of identification and monitoring of such transactions.

 The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website.
-None of the Directors has any pecuniary relationships or transactionsvis-a-vis the Company.
+None of the Directors has any pecuniary relationships or transactionsvis--vis the Company.

-The Board of Directors of the Company has appointed Shri Deepak Khanuja Partner of M/sKhanuja Patra & Associates to conduct the Cost Audit as per Section 148 of theCompanies Act 2013 read with The Companies (Cost Records and Audit) Amendment Rules 2014for the FY 2017-2018.
+The Board of Directors of the Company has appointed Shri Deepak Khanuja Partner of M/sKhanuja Patra & Associates to conduct the Cost Audit as per Section 148 of theCompanies Act 2013 read with The Companies (Cost Records and Audit) Amendment Rules 2014for the FY 2019-2020.

 Pursuant to the provisions of Section 139 of the Companies Act 2013 and The Companies(Accounts) Rules 2014 during the year under review the Internal Audit of the functionsand activities of the Company was undertaken by the Internal Auditors of the Company onquarterly basis by M/s Ekbote Deshmukh & Co. and M/s D L & Associates the InternalAuditors of the Company.

 There were no adverse remarks or qualification on accounts of the Company from theInternal Auditors.